Indian English: British India

 The English language established a foothold on the Indian subcontinent with the granting of the East India Company charter by Queen Elizabeth I in 1600 and the subsequent establishment of trading ports in coastal cities such as Surat, Mumbai (called Bombay before 1995), Chennai (called Madras before 1996), and Kolkata (called Calcutta before 2001).

 English-language public instruction began in the subcontinent in the 1830s during the rule of the British East India Company.
 In 1835, English replaced Persian as the official language of the East India Company.
 Lord Macaulay played a major role in introducing English and Western concepts into educational institutions in British-India.
 He supported the replacement of Persian by English as the official language, the use of English as the medium of instruction in all schools, and the training of English-speaking Indians as teachers.
 Throughout the 1840s and 1850s, primary, middle, and high schools were opened in many districts of British India, with most high schools offering English language instruction in some subjects.
 In 1857, just before the end of East India Company rule, universities that were modeled on the University of London and used English as the medium of instruction were established in Bombay, Calcutta and Madras.
 During the British Raj (1858 to 1947), English-language penetration increased throughout the subcontinent.
 This was driven in part by the gradually increasing hiring of Indians in the civil services.
 At the time of Indian independence in 1947, English was the only functional lingua franca in the region.

+The Oxford English Dictionary stated that in this period, "English ceased to be a language used solely by foreigners in India, and became the dominant form of communication in Indian education, government, commerce, literature, and print media."